CarolinaSantana/coreos-vagrant/README.md

 To check virtual machines have connection with other virtual machines containers:

--Access to, for example, the virtual machine *core-03*:
+- Access to, for example, the virtual machine *core-03*:

     vagrant ssh core-03

--Inspect, for example, *some-postgres* container to know its IP address:
+- Inspect, for example, *some-postgres* container to know its IP address:

     # docker inspect some-postgress

--Test connection between *core-01* and *some-postgres* *core-03* container:
+- Test connection between *core-01* and *some-postgres* *core-03* container:

     # ping *some-postgres--core-03--IP-address*

 Access to the service:

-    for i in 1 2 3; do vagrant ssh core-0$i -c 'curl http://localhost:80 \
-| tail -n 15'; done
+    for i in 1 2 3; do vagrant ssh core-0$i -c 'curl http://localhost:80 | tail -n 15'; done